datastaxdevs/workshop-introduction-to-nosql/README.md

 ### ✅ 2a.
 Describe your Keyspace

-At Database creation you provided a keyspace, a logical grouping for tables.
+At database creation you provided a keyspace, a logical grouping for tables.
 Let's visualize it.
 In Astra DB go to CQL Console to enter the following commands